Egg timer

 Early Bird Scholarship

-Our Scholarship is open to all eligible Year 13 students.
-If you want to pursue a successful career in law with mentoring, workshops and skill sessions, and financial assistance whilst at university, apply to our Scholarship.
+If you want to pursue a successful career in law with mentoring, workshops, financial assistance, and work experience whilst at university, apply to our Early Bird Scholarship.

 Applying to us

-We operate rolling recruitment, which means we screen applications as they’re received, rather than after our deadline.
+We operate rolling recruitment, which means we screen applications as they are received, rather than after our deadline.
 We encourage you to apply as early as possible.

 • you must be attending a state (non-fee paying) school or sixth form college in the UK;